Ad Space — Top Banner

 Can a software update fix P2900?

-On some vehicles, yes.
-TCM software updates can resolve programming errors that cause this code.
-A dealer can check if an update applies to your vehicle.
+On some vehicles, yes — TCM software updates can resolve programming errors that command impossible gear shifts.

 How serious is it to drive in transmission limp mode?